Fall Is the Ideal Time to Visit These 8 Charming Small Towns in the U.S.

 Talkeetna, Alaska

-From March through August, itty-bitty Talkeetna (population: 946) is positively swarmed with visitors.
+From March through August, itty-bitty Talkeetna (pop. <1,000) is positively swarmed with visitors.
 First come the climbers, trying to summit majestic Denali in Denali National Park.
 Then come the cruise ship tourists, disembarking in Seward and taking packed sightseeing trains up to Fairbanks, stopping at the Talkeetna depot en route.
-Most of the insanity wraps up by mid-September, which makes early fall a brilliant time to check out this laid-back mountain town.
+Most of the chaos wraps up by mid-September, which makes early fall a brilliant time to check out this laid-back mountain town.

 Photographers will love ambling along Talkeetna’s rutted dirt roads lined with cabins, but for a closer look at a rambling old homestead, sign up for an ATV tour with Alaska Wilderness Adventurer.
-Dennis DeVore leads you five miles up the road to a homestead his family built in 1959—then treats you to lunch at his personal cabin on Wiggle Creek.
+Dennis DeVore leads you five miles up the road to a homestead his family built in 1959, followed by sandwiches at his cabin on Wiggle Creek.
 This is followed by gold panning, target practice, or berry picking, depending on your interests and what’s in season.

-Lastly, splurge on an extraordinary flightseeing tour of Denali National Park with K2 Aviation, a company that has been plumbing the Alaskan backcountry since the 1960s.
+Lastly, splurge on an extraordinary flightseeing tour of Denali National Park with K2 Aviation (from $305), a company that has been plumbing the Alaskan backcountry since the 1960s.
 K2’s high-altitude summit tour circles Denali, Mounts Foraker and Hunter, plus two glaciers (Ruth and Kahiltna), the Great Gorge, Denali Pass, and the treacherous Harper Icefall.
 The glacier landing is optional, but you should definitely say yes.

 A red sunset at piers in Beaufort